odap-ubs/TALKIEN/README.md

 ##### NETWORK INTERACTIONS TAB
 For each pair of connected nodes, tissue/cell type of origin, and protein type (ligand, receptor, or downstream) are displayed.

+Also a cell-cell interaction analysis is displayed:

+ * Cell-Cell Interaction analysis: In this table is shown the probability of finding a number of interactions between two conditions equal or greater than the observed in the input data.
+P-values came from permutation tests.
+Counts are the observed interactions.
+ * Cell-Cell Communication plot: Network representation of the overall Cell-Cell communication.
+Nodes are the different conditions, and edges the interactions between them.
+Interactions are splitted into ingoing and outgoing so that the sum is equal to the observed interactions in the table above.

+ Please note that permutation tests are time consuming and computed everytime an input list is loaded.

 ***

 ##### NETWORK PARAMETERS TAB